ohnx/rEFInd-minimal/README.md

-## Minimalistic rEFInd theme
+# Minimalistic rEFInd theme

 [rEFInd](http://www.rodsbooks.com/refind/) is a simplistic boot manager for UEFI based systems.
-This is a clean and minimal theme for it.
+This is a fork of a clean and minimal theme for it.

+Here's a screenshot for the original version: Pleasew note that the Windows icon is different in this version.

 ![rEFInd Minimalistic](http://i.imgur.com/3bMG6U7.png)